 We also have a dedicated website just for garden fences: www.gardenfencing.com

 They are engineered to keep out many different animals including deer, depending on the options you choose.

 There are 1000+ fence kits, combinations and options within each of these garden fences.

-The purpose of this page is to help you compare the choices to best select the garden fence you need for your garden.
+The purpose of this page is to help you compare the choices to best select what you need for your garden.

-In general, most garden fence customers select these three things:
+In general, most customers select these three things: